Geocode Addresses (Geocoding)

 The address locator to use to geocode the table of addresses.

-Each field mapping in this parameter is in the format <input address field> <table field name> where <input address field> is the name of the input address field used by the address locator, and <table field name> is the name of the corresponding field in the table of addresses.
+Each field mapping in this parameter is in the format input_address_field, table_field_name where input_address_field is the name of the input address field specified by the address locator, and table_field_name is the name of the corresponding field in the table of addresses you want to geocode.

 The output geocoded feature class or shapefile.